 Jauquelyne Kosgei is a PhD candidate in the Department of English Studies at Stellenbosch University.
 She completed her MA in Literature at the University of Nairobi, Kenya in 2017.
 Her doctoral project is titled 'Imaginaries of Oceanic Histories in Oral and Written Texts from the Kenyan Coast.'
 It analyses both oral and written literature from and about the Kenyan coast, to reflect on the varying imaginaries of the Indian Ocean within these two distinct literary genres.
 It focuses on reviving indigenous knowledges and argues for the inclusion of oral sources in mainstream discourse.
 These include oral testimonies by seafarers – engaging with the undersea and sea spirits – which form experiential cartographic devices of the Indian Ocean.

 Confidence Joseph is a PhD student at WiSER and the Department of African Literature.
 She completed her MA in African Literature at the University of the Witwatersrand.
-Her research project is on hydrocolonialisms, calling attention to how contemporary artists imaginatively engage with both the surface and the 'seaness' of the sea using both literary and visual narratives from South Africa and Mozambique.
+Her research project is on the representation of water spirits in Southern Africa, calling attention to how contemporary artists imaginatively engage with water, both in its presence and absence using both literary and visual narratives from South Africa, Zimbabwe, Angola and Mozambique.
 The title of her thesis is: 'Of Snakes and Mermaids: The Representation of Watergods in Southern African Literature'.
 Her other research interests are in colonial and postcolonial Zimbabwean literature and gender studies.